GaioCode/cityscape/README.md

 ## Extra Features Implemented
 **Road Generation**
 Each chunk contains a road texture.
-The road's texture is designed to scale correctly with the buildings using both mathematics to offset the buildings correctly and planning the art designs according to scale.
+The road's texture is designed to scale correctly with the buildings, calculated to offset the buildings correctly and planning the art designs according to scale.
 Roads also have an "extension-like pattern", visually complementing additional road chunks that are next to each other.